-- 15. IDL's land records system with the orthophoto overlay is an important tool for determining how the current location of the river compares with the original surveys.
+- 15. Lidar data is increasingly available in Idaho.
+Check with the GIS folks in Technical Services for available data.
+It is very helpful when vegetative cover is thick, and can help locate human alterations in the landscape. - 16.
+IDL's land records system with the orthophoto overlay is an important tool for determining how the current location of the river compares with the original surveys.
 They also indicate what areas have already been addressed by disclaimers or quit claim deeds.
 These previous disclaimers could be used as starting points if they are adjacent to the parcel of interest, and if the previously marked OHWM has not moved since that disclaimer was completed.
 The datasheets must also be examined to determine if ownership has been handled through deeds in the past.
-Not all of these appear on the map view. - 16.
-Arcview maps with GCDBs and state land records on top of recent color orthophotos are good maps to use in the field.
-GPS locations of angle points can later be overlaid on the same map. - 17.
+Not all of these appear on the map view. - 17.
+ArcView maps with GCDBs and state land records on top of recent color orthophotos are good maps to use in the field.
+GPS locations of angle points can later be overlaid on the same map. - 18.
 7.5 minute topographic maps and other maps can be useful to see topographic contours and how rivers have changed over time.
-They are also used for the location map in the Land Board package. - 18.
-Previous surveys from the county recorder's office. - 19.
+They are also used for the location map in the Land Board materials package. - 19.
+Previous surveys from the county recorder's office. - 20.
 County assessor maps can also be used to gather information.
 These records are most helpful when determining who is eligible to acquire accretion land.
 County parcel boundaries and the fact that someone has paid taxes on current riverbed are not the strongest pieces of information for determining the location of the OHWM.
 Navigable waters are generally not subject to adverse possession, and counties will let a landowner pay taxes on anything they wish.
 Unless a landowner tells the county otherwise, they could pay dozens of years of taxes on land that they do not own.
-It does not prove ownership, and the counties do not give refunds after such mistakes are identified. - 20.
+It does not prove ownership, and the counties do not give refunds after such mistakes are identified. - 21.
 Public use of the area should be documented.
 This has been used in past court cases to justify public easements.